skrausse/evolearn/README.md

 - [ ] Introduce some way of communication between creatures (pheromone emission and sensing based on some world )
 - [ ] Introduce learning to the network (either by optimizing some cost function like energy or by unsupervised learning)
 - [ ] Introduce different creature types (like predetor-prey behavior).
 Maybe this could even be implemented by only letting the creatures fight and sometimes get a reward from it.
 This could then evolve into different types of creatures with different strategies.

+# Version 0.2.1 - Starting to work on brains (28.10.2023)
+To get towards version 0.3.0 the next step is to create brains for the creatures.
+The brains should be implemented as spiking networks.
+As a first iteration I will just mean by that, that we have a synaptic weight matrix and a binary vector of each time step, where the neuron state is encoded.
+A one encodes a spike in the timestep.
+The activation function therefore also only consists of a step function.
+The weights are normalized to [-1,1] so that we may have inhibitory and excitatory synapses.
+TODO: Maybe I need to scale up the range to allow single neurons to have more impact.
+The list of sensory neurons so far can also be found in the brain class.
+However the implementation is not done yet and nothing is hooked up to the creature itself.
+In future I plan to let the creature only move relative to some direction in which they are facing and they have to turn to change the possible move direction.